jaskaran1/CSL302_Artificial_Intelligence/README.md

 1)9 puzzle game solver using different search techniques and analysis.
-2)Reversi game player-used Alpha-Beta pruning for creating the intelligence for the Reversi player 3)MLP-Multi Layer Perceptron for prediction of Diabetes.
+2)Reversi game player-used Alpha-Beta pruning for creating the intelligence for the Reversi player 3)MLP-Multi Layer Perceptron for prediction on a given dataset.97% accuracy